Jesper-SH-Hong/Node-Angular-pokedex/README.md

 NODE-ANGULAR-POKEDEX is built with Angular, Node JS, Express, MongoDB.
 Pulling live API data from pokeapi.co

+<br><br><br>

 Happy Thanksgiving!

-I've spent whole long weekends to somehow learn and utilize Angular framework just like Hackathon to show my passion for Jr. Front-end Developer position at RAZR
+I've spent whole long weekends to somehow learn and utilize Angular framework just like Hackathon (to show my passion for Jr. Front-end Developer position at RAZR)

 I tried to combine the new angular knowledge with my backend knowledge in Node Express and MongoDB.